-Dua Lipa on her favourite thing about Glastonbury
+Dua Lipa on her favourite (and least favourite) thing about Glastonbury

-With Dua Lipa confirmed to headline Glastonbury 2024, revisit her telling us about her favourite thing about the festival and Glasto memories.
+With Dua Lipa confirmed to headline Glastonbury 2024, revisit her telling us about her favourite (and least favourite) thing about the festival and Glasto memories.

 The pop star is due to top the bill on the Pyramid Stage at the legendary Worthy Farm event this June alongside Coldplay and SZA, as announced this morning (March 14).